msmata/aliment-arte-nest/README.md

 $ yarn install
 ```
 Add DB_URL property in .env file or declare it in your pipeline
+Add node command on /etc/rc.local to execute backend on linux startup

 ## Running the app